Topical gels: Gelator

 Gelators serve as stabilizers and thickeners, thickening the gel solution while simultaneously maintaining the gel's flexible nature.
 When dispersed through the solvent as a colloid, gelators offer a stable internal structure to the gel.
 Gelators are usually chosen based on their affinity for the solvent and the purpose of the gel.
 The nature of the gelators used determines the rigidity of the gel.

 There are many types of gelators, of which carbomers are more frequently used due to their ability to thicken gels across a wide range of pH.

 Gelators can be classified by polymer types, namely natural, semi-synthetic and synthetic polymers.

-Natural gelators include tragacanth, gelatin, collagen, and guar gum; semi-synthemic gelators include methylcellulose and other cellulose derivatives; while synthetic gelators include carbomers, polyvinyl alcohol, polyethylene and its copolymers.
+Natural gelators include tragacanth, gelatin, collagen, and guar gum; semi-synthetic gelators include methylcellulose and other cellulose derivatives; while synthetic gelators include carbomers, polyvinyl alcohol, polyethylene and its copolymers.

 Solvent

 Solvents are usually chosen based on the applications of the gel.
 They can be hydrophilic, lipophilic, or organic.
 Individual solvents can be used alone or as a mixture.

 Some examples of solvents include purified water, glycerin, glycols, alcohols, sucrose, toluene, and mineral oils.